Marcel Boekhoorn

 Boekhoorn became known to the wider public in 2018 when he acquired retail chain HEMA from Lion Capital LLP.
 HEMA had been struggling for years under an unsustainable debt burden resulting from the aggressive financing techniques under previous ownership.
-Boekhoorn, who made it clear from the outset that his top priority was to drastically cut HEMA’s debts and the associated huge interest payments, was welcomed by the retail chain with open arms.
+Boekhoorn, who made it clear from the outset that his top priority was to drastically cut HEMA's debts and the associated huge interest payments, was welcomed by the retail chain with open arms.
 He succeeded in resolving a long-running conflict with franchisees and forged important partnerships for HEMA, for example with supermarket chain Jumbo.
 When the situation at HEMA started deteriorating rapidly as a result of the coronavirus crisis Boekhoorn found himself on a collision course with a group of creditors.
 This resulted in him being forced to hand HEMA over to the Ad Hoc Group, a diffuse group of creditors including foreign investors such as Carval and Carlyle in mid-September 2020.
 In the end Boekhoorn, who had presented a proposal to HEMA and the Ad Hoc Group in mid-June to relinquish part of his shares and to invest additional funds in HEMA, did not oppose the loss of the retail chain.
-During the court case his lawyer said of this: “It is painful that the upshot could be that Boekhoorn will not be involved in this future for HEMA going forward, but now as before HEMA’s interests are Boekhoorn’s prime consideration.”
-Marcel Boekhoorn invested a total of around EUR 115 million in HEMA.
+During the court case his lawyer said of this: "It is painful that the upshot could be that Boekhoorn will not be involved in this future for HEMA going forward, but now as before HEMA's interests are Boekhoorn's prime consideration."
+Marcel Boekhoorn invested a total of around €115 million in HEMA.
 The retail chain expressed its gratitude on its website and for example with a full-page advertisement in Dutch influential daily newspaper De Telegraaf and a video message from HEMA CEO Tjeerd Jegen.
 The new owners have let it be known that they wish to sell HEMA on again as soon as possible.

 Wilco Jiskoot, former executive board member of ABN AMRO Bank, is one of the advisors of Marcel Boekhoorn.